samthorold/scribbles/docs/10-other-investment-classes.md

 Advantages of CIS

 - Access to expertise
+- do not need to establish team
+    - which takes time and money
+    - and in that time you are not able to invest
 - Diversification
+- can use a manager with a proven track record
+- lower key-person risk if manager is large
 - Some direct costs of investment are avoided
 - Holdings are divisible
 - Possible tax advantages